 Winner: Kindle Oasis

 When narrowing down Amazon’s e-book readers, it’s clear that the Kindle Oasis is the superior choice.
-It comes with a larger display, a blue light filter and looks the most unique.
-The biggest differences are evident in the main design features, so if you want to opt for the cheaper Kindle Paperwhite, you’ll still find a comparable and excellent product.
+It comes with a larger display, a blue light filter, and looks the most unique.
+The biggest differences are evident in the main design features, though, so if you want to opt for the cheaper Kindle Paperwhite, you’ll still find a comparable and excellent product.
 You’ll get a crisp display and a waterproof design, plus an extra $120 to spend on e-books.